fearherbs1/Sat-75-before-driver-change/README.md

 This set of satisfaction 75 code uses the old driver and fixes that issue.

 # Use
 1.)
 Clone the QMK repository and revert to the commit right before the change:
 `git reset --hard 7b753f2`

 2.)
 Download the files from this repo and replace the `qmk_firmware\keyboards\cannonkeys\satisfaction75` folder with these files.

 3.)
 Build the keyboard firmware as normal.
+ `qmk compile -kb cannonkeys/satisfaction75 -km via`

 For convenience, a built .bin file is included in this repo.